Jane Munch: Psychiatrist for Heroes

 Written by Gregory Patrick Travers

-The red new message light on Jane’s answering machine blinked back at her as she stood over her Trysil Mocha Brown Nightstand, recently purchased from IKEA, surrounded by the pink walls of a modern thirteenth-floor, one-bedroom apartment, biting her lip nervously.
+The new message light on Jane’s answering machine blinked red as she stood over her Trysil Mocha Brown Nightstand, recently purchased from IKEA, biting her lip nervously.

-How could I have been so stupid? she wondered.
-But at this point, retrospection was of little comfort.
+How could I have been so stupid? she wondered, though at this point, she knew that retrospection would be of little benefit to her conundrum.

 Her finger hovered over the play button, knowing she was only delaying the inevitable.
-As she had told her clients many times before; it is best to treat it like a band-aid and rip it off in one quick motion.
-Finally, she gave in, closed her eyes, and pressed down.
+She had told her clients many times over through the years that the best way to face a looming problem was to treat it like removing a band-aid and attack the uncomfortable issue in one swift execution.
+Somehow the advice seemed less practical now that it was she on the considering end.
+Finally, she gave in, closed her eyes, and pressed down on the button.

 The first message, not surprisingly, was from her boss, Peter Barry.
 His brash, accusatory tone was nothing new to Jane.
 In the three years she had worked for the organization, he rarely ever approached her unarmed.
-And even though she knew this time she really did deserve it, to hear his voice filled her with contempt and resentment.
+And even though she knew this time she really did deserve it, to hear his voice ripe with such flagrant antipathy filled her with contempt and resentment.

 “I’m looking at today’s paper right now, Jane!
 I can’t believe what I’m seeing!
 If what this reporter in The Metro View is saying about you is true, you have gravely violated your oath as a psychiatrist!
 He writes that you told him these secrets in bed?
 How could you?
 What these people confess to you is not some kind of pillow talk, Jane!
 Do you understand what this means for the organization?
 You know you’re obviously fired, right?… It’s Peter, by the way.”